- Academic Affairs

 In most cases, no export or restricted party concerns are detected and SPA is so notified.

-We work with the UMB Principal Investigator if we determine that a license or other export authorization from the U.S. government may be needed.
+We work with the UMB principal investigator (PI) if we determine that a license or other export authorization from the U.S. government may be needed.
 The subaward cannot be issued until the license or authorization has been received or the export concern has been otherwise resolved.